 These changes could be due to legislation, changes within your market, the introduction of new technologies, disruptive innovation, or more.
 Analysing what the changes could mean for your business and your processes can help to determine whether certain strategies will still be viable for you as your business environment evolves.

 One example of this is when GDPR came into effect in May 2018.
-Due to the changes it brought about regarding how organisations can contact their prospective customers, many businesses had to re-evaluate their marketing strategies and ensure that they were compliant with the new legislation and safe from penalty actions such as fines.
+Due to the changes the GDPR brought about regarding how organisations can contact their prospective customers, many businesses had to re-evaluate their marketing strategies and ensure that they were compliant with the new legislation and safe from penalty actions such as fines.

 The lesson here is to be mindful of potential changes in your business environment that could affect the flow or quality of your leads.
 Bearing these changes in mind when planning and developing your lead generation strategies can help you to build a sustainable process of customer acquisition.